stavliv/k-armed-bandits/README.md

 # k-armed-bandits

-a modified version of the k-armed testbed in which all the q*(a) start out equal and then take independent random walks (by adding a normally distributed increment with mean zero and standard deviation 0.01 to all the q*(a) on each step).
+A modified version of the k-armed testbed in which all the q*(a) start out equal and then take independent random walks (by adding a normally distributed increment with mean zero and standard deviation 0.01 to all the q*(a) on each step).
 Try different action-value methods by modifying the dictionary <<methods>>,